lendres/DigitalProduction.CommandLine/README.md

 - The code base was not being maintained.
 - The source code was only available as a download (it was static).
 There wasn't a repository to which to contribute changes.
 - The examples were not directly runnable.
-- Some data types contain errors.
+- Some data types contained errors.
 - Nullable types were not supported.

 # New Library